How to Measure AI ROI: A Framework for Mid-Market Leaders

 Lens 3 — Strategic Value

-This is often the most difficult lens to quantify.
-However, it is frequently the most important for long-term success.
-It captures the strategic, competitive benefits of AI adoption.
+Strategic value is the hardest lens to quantify but often the most important for long-term success.
+It captures the competitive benefits of sustained AI adoption.

 Strategic value includes gaining a significant competitive advantage.
 It also covers improvements in employee satisfaction and the overall customer experience.
 These are crucial elements for sustainable, long-term growth.